TheAnsuz/Lethal-Company-Configurable-Company-API/wiki/createConfig.md

 -   **Value**/`SetValue(object)`: The value that will contain upon creation.
 Might be changed instantly if read from file.
 -   **Experimental**/`SetExperimental(bool)`: If this configuration is not guaranteed to work.
 This is only visual notification for the users. _**OPTIONAL**_
 -   **Synchronized**/`SetSynchronized(bool)`: Marks the configuration to be synchronized with other clients when they join the game.
 Useful if a configuration might only change client-side.
+-   **NeedsRestart**/`SetNeedsRestart(bool)`: Marks the configuration that the client must restart the game for it to work

     `Build()` Will create the configuration.
 It will not be created until the method is called (However as mentioned above, the method will called automatically if you assign the creation to a configuration).

 Once the `Build()` is called, you will **not** be able to modify the configuration any further.